 - Install a drainpipe and a drain in the bottom of the well.

 - Cover the bottom of the well with gravel or concrete.

 - Build a series of small retaining walls, starting with the bottom one.
-Make them out of concrete blocks, bricks, timbers or wide boards, & hold them in place with pipe stakes or galvanized steel plates.
+Make them out of concrete blocks, bricks, timbers or wide boards, and hold them in place with pipe stakes or galvanized steel plates.

 Creating an outside entrance

-An outside entrance enhances any basement & is well worth the effort to build it.
+An outside entrance enhances any basement and is well worth the effort to build it.
 The most difficult step is breaching the basement wall, especially if it's reinforced concrete.
 In that case it's better to have the wall cut by a professional concrete sawing contractor.
 You can rent a roto-hammer or jackhammer to help you break through other types of walls.

 Building the areaway.
 Although you only need enough space for a set of stairs, build as large an outside areaway as you can.
-It will make an extra window possible & create a more pleasant entry.
-A large, terraced opening creates a feeling of luxury & is not as difficult to build as an areaway with retaining walls, but if you don't have the space you can follow this procedure for a steep- walled entry.
+It will make an extra window possible and create a more pleasant entry.
+A large, terraced opening creates a feeling of luxury and is not as difficult to build as an areaway with retaining walls, but if you don't have the space you can follow this procedure for a steep- walled entry.

 Excavate a hole large enough for the areaway plus retaining walls, to a depth 4 inches below the foundation floor.
 If you plan concrete steps, leave a ramp along one edge of the hole on which to pour the steps.

 Dig footing trenches for the retaining walls 16 inches wide to a depth that matches the foundation footings.

 Set two horizontal rebars in the trench, at least 3 inches from the soil.
 Pour a concrete footing 8 inches deep in the trench.
 Install vertical rebar in the wet concrete if it's required for the retaining walls.